Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 Based on 1.10.

 - Fixed "remove curse" spell.
+(Replace 3C 1F 41 E8 01 22 with 3C 1F 41 E9 01 22 in unimploded AM2_CPU and AM2_BLIT)
 - Windshrine door can not be skipped via broom or eagle anymore.
+- Fixed wrong spawn location when leaving the windshrine.
+(Change teleport event X from 17 to 16)

 ## Version 1.10